figoaljufrie/nft-stacking-contract/README.md

 - I will attempt on also creating a (very optional / pessimistic, actually.) back-end structure for the off-chain database.
 - If there are any notes, advices, or any lecturing sessions that can help me get through this project, kindly hit-me-up or give me a comments.
 - I use AI, of course (but trying to minimize and understand it on my own, hence there are a bunch of cluttering commments all over the files).
+- This NFT staking and treasury vault system simulates how NFT-based reward mechanisms work in DeFi.
+- For demonstration, it’s designed to be easily extended with token emission or revenue-sharing systems, but currently focuses on core smart contract architecture, security, and upgradability.

 **P.S**
 Early Issues (Will be updated gradually until the end of the project):